gurpreetskairon/TMSandbox-API/README.md

 ![Terminal](Terminal.png)

 The tests are by default run on the 'sandbox' environment.
-In case you have the API links to the 'test' or 'prod' evironments, then edit the URL in the "global.properties" file located in `src/test/java/resources' directory, and pass the environment value in the Maven command using the "-Denv" option.
+In case you have the API links to the 'test' or 'prod' environments, then edit the URL in the "global.properties" file located in `src/test/java/resources' directory, and pass the environment value in the Maven command using the "-Denv" option.

 ```bash
 mvn test -Denv=prod